MENUMENU

 Push the part with the two pipe ends into the opening in your wall before adding the long vertical pipe and connecting it with the plastic washer.
 Don’t forget the rubber sealing gaskets in every connection!

-Next, connect the horizontal piece of pipe to the clicker waste and vertical pipe you just installed.
+Next, connect the horizontal piece of pipe to the clicker waste and the vertical pipe you just installed.
 For this, you’ll almost certainly have to shorten it slightly to fit.
 Just measure and mark how long your pipe has to be and saw a bit off so that it’s the right length to connect to your pipe and waste.

 Make sure that the horizontal pipe has a slight downward angle towards the vertical waste pipe so that the wastewater runs in that direction.